 You may have heard people using RPA and AI as synonyms.
 But here’s the major difference – RPA is process-powered, and AI is powered by data!
 RPA bots are merely obedient mechanisms-they follow processes defined by an end user, whereas AI bots leverage machine learning to identify patterns in unstructured data.

 The two technologies do complement each other and share a connection in the sense that AI can help RPA to automate tasks completely and manage more complex use cases.
 RPA helps AI insights to be executed promptly.
-Here’s a case study that illustrates a great use case of a robust AI mechanism.

 In these unparalleled times, more and more companies are opting for RPA to create a healthy work environment and keep those smiles on their customers’ faces intact!
 I think, after reading all of this, you may have started creating a plan to involve RPA in ramping up your business workflow!